 They also recently passed the Reproductive Health Equity Act!

 How the Alliance Network is Organizing on Abortion Access:

-Loud Light – Loud Light is fighting a constitutional amendment that would remove the right to an abortion from the state constitution.
-The amendment would give a simple majority of state legislators absolute control over abortion regulation including the ability to ban abortion without exception.
+Loud Light – Loud Light recently won the fight against a constitutional amendment that would remove the right to an abortion from the state constitution.
+The amendment would’ve given a majority of state legislators absolute control over abortion regulation including the ability to ban abortion without exception.

 Mississippi Votes – The only abortion provider in Mississippi is at the center of the case that could overturn Roe v.
 Wade.
 If the Supreme Court overturns Roe, trigger laws that ban all abortions occurring in the state will likely be enacted.
 Mississippi Votes is part of the Mississippi Abortion Access Coalition assuring that Mississippians know that they still have access to abortion and contraception